AshTechcoder/REST-API/README.md

 ## Description :

-This is a rest full api which is used to create list of Products.
+It is a rest full api which is used to create list of Products.
 Through this api you can learn node.js and mongoDB.

 This API is consist of
 - Get all Product list